 Timeframe: Dates are flexible.

-Location: The PAN office in San Francisco, near the Powell Street BART station.
+Location: The PAN office in Oakland, near the 19th Street BART station.
 It is also possible to conduct some portion of the work from home or libraries (if intern has a personal computer).

-Supervisor: Marcia Ishii-Eiteman, Senior Scientist and/or other members of the Sustainable Food Systems team.
+Supervisor: Marcia Ishii-Eiteman, Senior Scientist and/or other members of the Agroecology campaign team.

 There is no stipend associated with intern positions at PAN, however, we do reimburse any local commuting costs.